 Mother was a true patriot and when women were “stay at home moms” she joined the work ethic.
 She took a job at the railroad.
 Dad was furious but calmed down when he found out she would not be crawling around railroad cars painting and riveting.
-Her job was in the office as secretary and she could continue to wear dresses, skirts and blouses and highheels.
-My grandfather said it was refreshing to see her working in the office and not hearing foul language coming from her like it was from women working in coveralls.
-Although he appreciated the work all the women were doing because the men had gone to serve our country.
-Mother took the job as air raid warden on our street.
+Her job was in the office as secretary and she could continue to wear dresses, skirts and blouses and high heeled shoes.
+My grandfather said it was refreshing to see her working in the office and not hearing foul language coming from her like it was from some women working in coveralls.
+Although he appreciated the work all women were doing in absence of the men who went to serve our country.
+Mother volunteered as air raid warden on our street.
 She trained my brother and me how to blacken the windows and hide in the attic stairwell.
 Mother wore a special vest, hard helmet and carried a flashlight with a red lens.
 She took this position seriously.

 Dad continued to be resentful and I noticed more arguments between them.
 He was jealous because she was bringing in almost as much income, but enjoyed the extra money.
-When we were at the cottage he built along the river they did not argue much.
+When we were at the cottage he built along the river they did less arguing.
 We had wonderful weekends together as a family.
 Although Dad continued to drink several six-packs of beer over the two days.
 Was this the beginning of what was to come?
-Read more in A Marked Woman based on the true story of what happened.
+Read more in A Marked Woman based on a true story of what happened.